June 10, 2026

 Operator License Mandatory

-Upon revising the Payment Services Act last year – wherein bitcoin is now in Japan – the FSA mandated crypto exchange operators to register with the regulator while adhering to guidelines to earn a license for operations in the country.
+Upon revising the Payment Services Act last year – wherein bitcoin is now recognized as method of payment in Japan – the FSA mandated crypto exchange operators to register with the regulator while adhering to guidelines to earn a license for operations in the country.
 On a provisional basis, exceptions were granted for exchanges operating prior to the new legislation.

 On last count, sixteen cryptocurrency exchanges have now been granted licenses with another sixteen allowed to operate while their applications are being screened.
-While some exchanges were hit with warnings – is a notable example – others have seen and even as the FSA increased its scrutiny into the sector following the of NEM tokens from Tokyo-based cryptocurrency exchange Coincheck, which was operating without a license.
+While some exchanges were hit with warnings – Binance is a notable example – others have seen warnings and even suspension orders as the FSA increased its scrutiny into the sector following the $530 million theft of NEM tokens from Tokyo-based cryptocurrency exchange Coincheck, which was operating without a license.

 While HitBTC is taking proactive measures to avoid any scrutiny in Japan, the exchange has confirmed plans to re-enable services by launching a local subsidiary.